CiscoDevNet/ansible-aci/docs/docsite/rst/developing_modules_general_aci.rst

     aci = ACIModule(module)

-The ACIModule has six main methods that are used by most modules in the collection:
+The ACIModule has 6 main methods that are used by most modules in the collection:

 * construct_url
 * get_existing